NHSDigital/nia-patient-switching-standard-adaptor/db-connector/README.md

 ## Migrations
 Migrations are implemented using Liquibase and need to be run manually before starting applications.

-To run migrations, you need to specify the database URL and credentials of the database user that will be used to run the migrations.
+To run the migrations, you need to specify the database URL and credentials of the database user that will be used to run the migrations. **This user needs to have permissions to create a database.**
+The first migration will try to connect to the default postgres database, to be able to create the patient_switching database used by the adapter.
+Then, the next set of the migrations will be executed on the patient_switching database.

 Set the following env variables:
 - PS_DB_OWNER_NAME
 - PS_DB_OWNER_PASSWORD
 - PS_DB_URL

-To run the migrations use following command:
+To run the migrations use the following command:
 ```shell script
 ./gradlew update
 ```